 For the new template, in the first step configure its Display name, and Type.
 Then select a layout from the list of available ones for that template type.

 Images are available to be included in the first and last layout.
 The last layout has a fixed number of columns and rows.

-In the final step, define which stakeholders have access to this template.
+In the second step, define which stakeholders have access to this template.

 Click on finish to launch the Templates designer and define which information the template will present, and how.